iloveitaly/beautiful-traceback/README.md

 # Beautiful Traceback

-> **Note:** This is a fork of the [pretty-traceback](https://github.com/mbarkhau/pretty-traceback) repo with simplified development and improvements for better integration with FastAPI, structured logging, IPython, pytest, and more.
+> **Note:** This is a fork of the [pretty-traceback](https://github.com/mbarkhau/pretty-traceback) repo with simplified development and improvements for better integration with FastAPI, [structlog](https://github.com/iloveitaly/structlog-config), IPython, pytest, and more.
+This project is used in [python-starter-template](https://github.com/iloveitaly/python-starter-template) to provide better debugging experience in production environments.

 Human readable stacktraces for Python.